-If you are looking to apply for funding through a development finance broker, it is highly likely that you will be using this loan in order to finance renovation or construction costs for a building you have purchased.
+If you are looking to apply for funding through a development finance lender, it is highly likely that you will be using this loan in order to finance renovation or construction costs for a building you have purchased.
 However, the last thing you want to do when carrying out construction work is to poorly plan it, and potentially end up not getting the planning permission you required and having to knock the building down, or pay a fine.
 But which types of buildings need planning permission, or what kind of projects do?
 We decided to point out the key facts so that you are fully aware of when planning permission is needed.

 If you are intending to add an extension to your property (providing it is not a flat or maisonette) it will usually fall under the category of permitted development, therefore meaning that you will not need to get planning permission.
 This is as long as it falls into one of the following categories: